• Skip to primary navigation

 date-sweetened brownies stacked on top of each other on parchment paper

-Do I need to add the sauces?
+Do I have to include the sauces?

 Nope!
 These brownies are great on their own.